orbeon/orbeon-forms/README.txt

 =====================================================

-Last updated for Orbeon Forms 3.8, February 2010
+Last updated for Orbeon Forms 3.8, April 2010

 This README.TXT file covers the following topics: